tvrzna/emptty/README.md

 ```

 #### nopam
 This tag disables dependency on PAM.
 In Linux it switch to basic authentication with `shadow`.
-For OpenBSD there is simple `bsd_auth` authentication.

 #### noxlib
 This tag disables dependency on libx11, could be useful, if only Wayland desktop is expected to be used.